stefaniuk/link-capture-browser-extension/docs/prd.md

 Notes:

 - HTML capture is expected to use page-context execution rather than direct access from the background service worker.
-- When HTML capture is blocked, the system shall send a partial payload with the required fallback fields defined by the payload contract.
+- When HTML capture is blocked and the page URL is available, the system shall send a partial payload with the required fallback fields defined by the payload contract.
+- When the page URL is unavailable, the system shall fail explicitly and shall not submit a partial payload.
 - Any JavaScript present within the captured page source shall be treated as plain text inside the HTML string and shall not be executed, evaluated, or transformed as part of payload construction.

 ### FR7.
 Submit Payload to REST API